top of page

 List Of Covered Prescription Drugs (Formulary)

-Most Part D plans (Medicare drug plans and Medicare Advantage Plans with prescription drug coverage) have their own list of what drugs are covered, called a formulary.
+Most Medicare Part D plans (Medicare drug plans and Medicare Advantage Plans with prescription drug coverage) have their own list of what drugs are covered, called a formulary.
 Plans include both brand-name prescription drugs and generic drug coverage.
 The formulary includes at least 2 drugs in the most commonly prescribed categories and classes.
 This helps make sure that people with different medical conditions can get the prescription drugs they need.
-All Part D drug plans generally must cover at least 2 drugs per drug category, but plans can choose which drugs covered by Part D they will offer.
+All Medicare Part D drug plans generally must cover at least 2 drugs per drug category, but plans can choose which drugs covered by Medicare Part D they will offer.

 The formulary might not include your specific drug.
 However, in most cases, a similar drug should be available.
 If you or your prescriber (your doctor or other health care provider who's legally allowed to write prescriptions) believes none of the drugs on your plan's formulary will work for your condition, you can ask for an exception.

-A Part D plan can make some changes to its drug list during the year if it follows guidelines set by Medicare.
+A Medicare Part D plan can make some changes to its drug list during the year if it follows guidelines set by Medicare.
 Your plan may change its drug list during the year because drug therapies change, new drugs are released, or new medical information becomes available.

-Plans offering drug coverage under Part D may immediately remove drugs from their formularies after the FDA considers them unsafe or if their manufacturer removes them from the market.
+Plans offering drug coverage under Medicare Part D may immediately remove drugs from their formularies after the FDA considers them unsafe or if their manufacturer removes them from the market.
 Plans meeting certain requirements also can immediately remove brand name drugs from their formularies and replace them with new generic drugs, or they can change the cost or coverage rules for brand name drugs when adding new generic drugs.
 If you are currently taking any of these drugs, you'll get information about the specific changes made afterwards.

 For other changes involving a drug you're currently taking that will affect you during the year, your plan must do one of these: